brandon-rhodes/fopnp/py3/chapter06/README.md

 accomplish and what is at stake in all of the decisions that the protocol offers to its users.

+The scripts in this chapter can operate between hosts, either in the [Playground](../../playground#readme) or on real machines.
+The scripts should also work just fine on one machine if you connect to `localhost`, in which case you can use the simple `ca.crt` and `localhost.pem` that are sitting in this directory.

 The `safe_tls.py` script illustrates how to set up a TLS connection in Python 3.4 and later using the secure defaults it provides.